solarbirdy/import-dreamwidth/README.md

 Various friends groups are all condensed into a single "password protected" mode, due to reasons.

-It's not what you'd call real fast.
+It's not what you'd call... fast.

 **STUFF YOU NEED TO DO AND RESOURCES YOU NEED TO ALLOCATE:**